Back to journal

 You have a stiff shoulder.
 Or a sore knee.
-Or a back that has been bothering you for months.
+Or a back that has been grumbling for months.
 You know you should see someone.
-But who?
+The trouble is knowing who.
 Physiotherapist?
 Personal trainer?
 Chiropractor?
 Osteopath?
-The overlap between these professions confuses almost everyone.
+The overlap between these professions confuses almost everyone, and the marketing rarely helps.
+Here is the honest version.

 Key takeaways